How to conduct an employee performance appraisal

 Benefits to your staff

-Believe it or not, many people actually look forward to their performance appraisal and the feedback that they receive.
+Many employees look forward to their performance appraisal and the feedback that they receive.
+They welcome the chance to receive constructive ways that they can improve their performance.

 This meeting is a chance for an employee to:

-- Gain recognition and reward (although appraisals are most definitely not pay reviews - these should ideally be handled separately)
+- Gain recognition and reward (remember appraisals are generally not pay reviews - these should ideally be handled separately)

 - Look ahead and set objectives that will aid their career progression